Push to save Pacific Rim trade deal after US exits TPP pact

 Whatever the deal's fate, the region shows no sign of retreating from the market-opening trend that helped transform its many developing nations into a relatively stable zone of affluent, middle-income economies.

+"If you ask me today, I'd say there's a pretty low chance of that happening in a form that we'd find satisfactory," Prime Minister Bill English told reporters in Wellington.
+"But we wouldn't want to rule it out, any more than we'd want to rule out other versions of progress on free trade, with TPP or not."

+Although losing the U.S. as part of the TPP means losing nearly two-thirds of its market, English said the initiative was still advantageous for New Zealand and therefore worth pursuing.

-Of broader concern is the uncertainty generated by Trump's threats to impose tariffs of up to 45 percent on some imports.
+Trump's threats to impose tariffs of up to 45 percent on some imports are a big worry for most Asian countries, given the region's heavy reliance on exports.
 The U.S. is the largest single market for China and Japan, and indirectly a huge source of demand for many of the commodities and goods produced across the region.

+"All of us are working to see how we can ensure we maintain this momentum toward open markets and free trade," Turnbull said.
+"Believe me, protectionism is not a ladder to get you out of the low growth trap.
+It is a shovel to dig it deeper."

 Comments